 Randy's voice can be heard through two Cloudscaling blogs and contributed pieces at GigaOm, CloudAve, O’Reilly Radar and others.
 Randy is consistently recognized by Informationweek, CRN, The Next Web and other publications as one of the top 10 influential voices in cloud computing.
 He is frequently interviewed in the trade and business media on cloud computing, and he speaks at dozens of industry events annually.

-Earlier this week, we hosted an OpenStack Meetup at the offices of our customer, EVault, here in San Francisco.
-Titled “Neutron Networking and SDN in Production,” the Meetup featured panelists from major contributors to Neutron and those offering open source … Continue reading
+(UPDATED: Video embedded below) Earlier this week, we hosted an OpenStack Meetup at the offices of our customer, EVault, here in San Francisco.
+Titled “Neutron Networking and SDN in Production,” the Meetup featured panelists from major contributors to Neutron and … Continue reading

 If you want to know what’s new with OpenStack – new projects, code maturity, community growth, user stats and more – you’ll want to tune in for my live presentation of State of the (Open)Stack.
 I’ll will be broadcasting live … Continue reading